Civic technology · for partners

 Federal Universal Waste says one thing, your state PCA another, your county adds a third constraint, and a city has a fourth.
 Residents see four answers from four authorities.

-ClearPath: A layered-authority engine composes Federal → State → County → City into one verdict and names every contributor with its source URL and last-verified date.
+ClearPath: A layered-authority engine combines Federal, State, County, and City rules into one verdict, and names every contributor with its source URL and last-verified date.

 Evidence: Layered authority chain · live on /trust